-The Terrace House is 836 sqm residential project in one of the privileged locations of Chandigarh flanked with green belt on one side and a view to the Shivaliks, juxtapose against Corbusier’s urban landscape.
+The House 1559/36D is 836 sqm residential project in one of the privileged locations of Chandigarh flanked with green belt on one side and a view to the Shivaliks, juxtapose against an urban landscape.
 Our primary design response was to encourage the occupant of the space to be in a constant dialogue with either nature or art and sometimes with both.

 In response to David Craib’s quote “Design should never say, Look at me!
 It should always say, Look at this!” the most irrefutable thing was to raise the common leisure zone to the top of the house.
 The terrace is morphed into an observation deck as it captures a snap of the hills.

-There is a thoughtful experiential sequence in the below floors.
-As one meanders through the living spaces on the ground your own existentialism is felt by the translucent par1titions.
+A thoughtful experiential sequence in the below floors, meanders one through the living spaces on the ground.
+Ones existentiality is felt by the translucent par1titions.
 It aids as a visual invitation to spaces above and beyond you.
 Nature almost always sees you naked through the large glass doors and windows.
 Elements like a carved courtyard, glass bricks, louvers, pergolas, and other openings catalyze dialogue between the observer and observed via the play of light, shade, ventilation and the colors of nature.

 The ground floor plan is a drama between three zones.
 It grades from public space like the great room and living area ambiguously interlocked with semi-private areas of the kitchen, dining lounge and family lounge that finally meets the private bedrooms at the rear end.

 The first floor is a Lego arrangement of three bedrooms each having its own private terrace.
 The spatial quality of these terraces is unique to one another.
 The master bedroom is intentionally a trapezoidal plan to re-orient the room for best vista and re-emphasize the importance of biophilia.
 The bed is placed in the center to allow for a free flow of energy along borders but more than that it gives an ode to the wall that makes a room.